-SAP HANA server solutions | IBM
+SAP HANA Server Solutions | IBM

-IBM® Power® has a variety of options to meet clients where they are on their journey to SAP S/4HANA.
-Whether you are considering SAP HANA or the next-generation S/4HANA, IBM Power offers on-premises, off-premises or fully-managed (RISE with SAP) solutions, built to run mission-critical applications like SAP, help accelerate your ERP and application deployments, and help maximize the impact they can have on your data management, data integration, automation and business processes.

-The key to IT efficiency and business continuity is a platform that integrates with your current infrastructure while simultaneously supporting digital transformation.
-IBM Power servers are purpose built for data-intensive applications such as SAP HANA and S/4HANA that require large amounts of in-memory computing but still let you maintain the high availability and flexibility required for your hybrid cloud.
+The key to IT efficiency and business continuity is a platform that integrates with your current infrastructure while simultaneously optimizing it.
+IBM® Power® servers let you maintain the reliability and flexibility required for your hybrid cloud.

-Dynamically accommodate changes to your SAP HANA platform resources, depending on your changing business needs.
+Dynamically accommodate changes to your SAP HANA platform resources, depending on changes to your business needs.

-Optimize processor utilization and data processing with shared-pool support for your production SAP HANA database.
+Optimize processor utilization with shared-pool support for your production SAP HANA database.

-Reduce planned downtime with Virtual Persistent Memory, which gets your infrastructure up and running faster.
+Reduce planned downtime with Virtual Persistent Memory that gets your infrastructure up and running faster.

-IBM Power supports your goal of becoming an intelligent enterprise by integrating mission-critical data sources that run on IBM Power to downstream AI platforms, such as a data fabric or lakehouse.
-This allows for inferencing and machine learning or fine-tuning training on IBM Power with an in-core AI acceleration, large memory capacity (beyond limited GPU memory) and optimized AI libraries.

-Protect critical data and applications from cyberthreats with end-to-end security, including new and transparent in-memory encryption with no performance impact.

-Advanced recovery, diagnostic capabilities and an open memory interface (OMI) make the IBM Power L1024 scale-out server one of the most reliable server platforms for maximizing uptime of your SAP HANA deployments.
+Advanced recovery, diagnostic capabilities and an open memory interface (OMI) make the IBM Power L1024 one of the most reliable server platforms for maximizing uptime of your SAP HANA deployments.

-An agile, high-performance, four-socket scale-up server that’s ideal for SAP HANA hybrid cloud deployments—featuring built-in virtualization and flexible capacity.
+An agile, high-performance, four-socket system that’s ideal for SAP HANA hybrid cloud deployments—featuring built-in virtualization and flexible capacity

 Industry-leading performance, scalability, resiliency and flexibility with the latest Power10 servers can help you meet all the needs of your data-intensive SAP workloads.

-RISE with SAP is a guided journey that brings together outcome-driven services, Cloud ERP with SAP S/4HANA, and additional platforms to rethink the enterprise operating model.
-IBM Power Virtual Server offers a unique advantage to the enterprises that run SAP landscape on IBM Power servers.
-It is designed for a faster, non-disruptive move to RISE with SAP.

-SAP customers can now enjoy the flexibility of IBM’s SAP-certified Infrastructure-as-a-Service Power Virtual Server, an enterprise cloud environment, to accelerate their migration.
+SAP customers can now enjoy the flexibility of IBM’s SAP-certified Infrastructure-as-a-Service Power Virtual Server environment to accelerate their migration.

 Pablo Contreras